packify-org/marketplace_apis/README.md

 * Supports Ozon SellerAPI and Yandex MarketAPI - support for Wildberries API planned

 ## Usage example
+> [!WARNING]
+> Do not use one SellerApi or MarketApi instance in multiple with context managers
 ### Ozon SellerAPI
 ```python
 import asyncio
 from datetime import datetime, timedelta